akshayarav/FitnessAI/README.md

 # FitnessAI
 A Full Stack Application created for fun and as a learning experience!
 FitnessAI connects ChatGPT to an interactive UI, generating and displaying custom workout plans based on user inputs.

-This project is currently in development with several known issues.
+This project is currently in development with more features to be added

 Current deployment link:
 https://fitness-ai.netlify.app